 Businesses are encouraged to be ready for full implementation of the new UK regime as soon as possible after 1st January 2021.
-However, to allow businesses time to adjust, CE marked goods in scope of this guidance that meet EU requirements (where these match UK requirements) can continue to be placed on the GB market until 1st January 2022 where EU and UK requirements remain the same.
+However, to allow businesses time to adjust, CE marked goods in scope of this guidance that meet EU requirements (where these match UK requirements) can continue to be placed on the GB market until 1st January 2023 (updated in August 2021) where EU and UK requirements remain the same.
 This includes goods which have been assessed by an EU recognised notified body.
 There are some exceptions to this guidance, highlighted below.